Bird-watcher hopes to save great blue heron with tangled beak at Brookhaven park

 He and a friend tried for about one hour on that day to capture the bird, but it kept flying away when they got close, he said.
 Ramsden said he’s been back every day since, but the bird remains strong enough to fly far enough away to elude capture.

-When those who fish at Murphey Candler Park’s lake leave their fishing line lying on the bank or in the park and don’t pick up their lures, they eventually make their way into the lake, Ramsden said.
+When those who fish at Murphey Candler Park’s lake cut their fishing line or leave their fishing line lying on the bank and don’t pick up their lures, they eventually make their way into the lake, Ramsden said.
 The sharp lures that look like small fish become prime targets for hungry birds and can result in what has happened to this heron, Ramsden said.

 “Pretty much every year, a great blue heron gets tangled up and dies,” he said.
 “It’s a common bird, but people don’t think twice until they notice its absence.